ShahedSabab/Handwritten-Digits-Classification-using-CNN/README.md

 Classification of the handwritten digits (0-9) has been performed using CNN.
 The data set includes 60,000 training samples and 10,000 testing samples.
 The dataset is collected from MNIST.

 • Tensorflow 2.0 is used.<br/>
+• Dropout layer has been added to reduce overfitting.
 • 99% accuracy is achieved.<br/>

 # Performance